towersvault/shinpokered/README.md

 - Fixed tower ghost pic not loading after exiting status screen
 - Fixed being able to leave the safari zone without clearing the event
 - Fixed bumping into invisible shrub
+- Softlock teleport will now say it cannot be used if you don't have the pokedex yet

 #Bugfixes: